 Mapping tokens to symbols and multiple chains is complex.

-An ERC20 token for a project on Ethereum can have several corresponding ERC20 tokens on a different chain if it is mapped through multiple bridges (for example Celer and Wormhole)
+An ERC20 token for a project on Ethereum can have several corresponding ERC20 tokens on a different chain if it is mapped through multiple bridges (for example Celer and Wormhole).

-When querying by symbol, the data corresponding to the most traded token on a given network will be returned.
-In some rare cases, several tokens might be traded equally so we recommend using the token addresses for production applications
+When querying by token key, the data corresponding to the most traded token on a given network will be returned. so we recommend using the token addresses for production applications

 For example to verify you have the correct DAI address on Optimism: